coleww/n-plus-7/README.md

 `function nPlus7(text, dict, n=7)`

 - text: string to transform
-- dict: an array of words to substitute
+- dict: an array of lowercase words to substitute against
 - n: optional negative or positive number, defaults to 7